 Kristin Gilger, Director

-Kristin Gilger, Associate Dean, Walter Cronkite School of Journalism and Mass Communication.
+Kristin Gilger is the Reynolds Professor in Business Journalism at the Walter Cronkite School of Journalism and Mass Communication.
 Gilger helped bring the NCDJ to the Cronkite School and provides administrative oversight for the organization.
-As associate dean, she directs the school’s 50-plus part-time faculty members and oversees the school’s professional programs.
-She also serves as executive editor of the national News21 program, headquartered at the Cronkite School.
-She was director of Student Media at ASU from 2002-2007.
-She spent 21 years in various reporting and editing roles at newspapers across the country, including the Times-Picayune in New Orleans, La., the Salem Statesman Journal in Oregon and The Arizona Republic.
+She has served as interim dean, senior associate dean and associate dean at Cronkite.
+Previously, she was director of Student Media at ASU after a 21-year career in newspapers, including editing roles at The Times-Picayune in New Orleans, La.; the Salem Statesman Journal in Oregon; and The Arizona Republic in Phoenix.
 She conducts training at newspapers and for newspaper associations nationally and internationally.

 She can be reached at firstname.lastname@example.org